NoahisRey/Alien_invasion_game/README.md

 # Alien_invasion_game
-This is some of the projects that I have created in Python while I am learning more.
-I will continue to add more, specifically projects doing data analysis.
 The first project that I built in Python was this alien invasion game.
+I have added some files that I used for sound effects and for images in game.